Winter Safety Tips for Seniors

 A bad winter storm can cause a temporary loss of power.
 Make sure your loved one is prepared with flashlights, a battery-operated radio, blankets, and even a stash of non-perishable foods, such as peanut butter, granola bars, crackers and water.

 Many seniors experience depression during the winter months.
 If your loved one is prone to feeling down, have family members or friends check in with them more frequently.
-Here are some other tips to beat the winter blues and stay healthy during the holiday season.
+Here are some other tips to beat the winter blues.

 If your loved one still drives, make sure they get their car serviced for winter.
 Tires, battery, oil and antifreeze should all be checked.
 In case of emergency, their car should have a blanket, small shovel, rock salt, flashlight and a first aid kit.
 Most importantly, encourage your parent to refrain from driving or to use another form of transportation when roads are icy.